araujojr82/GEFP_Project2/README_LUA.txt

 7) Float, usually used as time/duration;
 8, 9, 10) Floats; usually used as a second coordinates set (xyz)
 11) Int; A second Game Object used on commands like FollowObject or OrientTo;
+12) String: A subscript of commands to be executed; (Used at the Trigger command)

 FollowCurve:
 4, 5, 6) First set of XYZ is the Destination;